AustinByrd98/Stories-from-the-land-of-Nif/readme.md

 ## Features
-* Users can make real decisions that will change the out come of the game
+* Users can make real decisions that will change the outcome of the game
 * Users can collect items along their adventure, some of which can be used right from the inventory
 * Users will fight monsters, and get loot from those monsters
-* Users can go on aside quest that may help them later
+* Users can go on aside quests that may help them later
-* Users are able to lose this game, but they are also able o win this game
+* Users are able to lose this game, but they are also able to win this game

 ## Trello Planning
 * https://trello.com/b/OWMrKn48/stores-from-the-land-of-nif